 You may need a day or two each week to let the body heal and recover from the exercise, especially if you are over 40.

 If you can't jog, or do aerobics, then go out for a long, brisk power walk everyday.
+I prefer 4 to 6 miles walks / jogs.

-Basically, if you are not going into the office each morning, we want you getting exercise and fresh air each morning.
+Basically, if you are not going to the office each morning, we want you getting exercise and fresh air each morning.
 It will make all the difference in your attitude, your mood, and your well being.

 It will help you get a new and better job much sooner.

-We recently met one out of work gentleman who walked 10 miles every morning on a mountain road near our office.
+We recently met one "out of work" gentleman who walked 10 miles every morning on a mountain road near our office.
 After seeing him power walking every morning for several months we saw him the day after he accepted a job offer.
 He was smiling ear to ear about getting a new job.
 His biggest regret was that he would now only be able to take these power walks on weekends.
 The exercise had become a major part of his life.

 Interestingly enough, he came within 15 minutes of signing bankruptcy papers.
 He was just about to drive to his lawyers to sign the papers when he got an email with a job offer.
 Talk about close calls.
 Do you think the power walking helped him reduce the stress?
 You bet it did.